jeanroloff/infra-challenge/README.md

 ## About project infra-challenge

-This is a api example project for a technical test the application infrastructure.
+This is an example api project for the technical test to the application infrastructure team.

 ### Setup

-1. After clone project, run install dependencies
+1. After clonning the project, install dependencies
 ```shell
 composer install
 ```